 The U.S. Department of Homeland Security (DHS) is creating a new program called Resilience STAR™ to build and retrofit homes that are more disaster-resistant.
 The first phase of the Pilot Project will focus on single-family homes in hurricane-prone communities.
 The deadline for submitting applications was January 21, and the review process is currently underway.
-The locations for the Pilot Projects will be announced the week of February 3.
+The locations for the Pilot Projects will be announced soon.
 Read more about Resilience STAR™ below.

 DHS has led an intensive effort to develop an approach to bolster the resilience of private residences through a pilot project that utilizes a DHS issued trademark called Resilience STAR™.
 The Pilot Project (or “Pilot”) will be a government-led, public-private initiative to promote and recognize resilient building design and practices.
 The Pilot will confer a standardized and objective designation of resilience on homes in select high-risk communities that comply with DHS approved resilience programs.
 Homes that receive a Resilience STAR™ designation will be awarded one to five stars, five being the highest level of resilience.

 The Resilience STAR™ Home Pilot will test the concept of forming a voluntary partnership with the private sector to identify and designate residential homes that have been built or retrofitted using existing “code-plus” construction techniques and industry standards that have been scientifically proven to reduce deaths, injuries, human suffering, economic losses and property caused by disasters.

 What is Resilience STAR™?

 A new pilot program called Resilience STAR™ will designate structures that are built to withstand damage from certain disasters.
 The initiative, piloted by the U.S. Department of Homeland Security (DHS), recognizes homes that are voluntarily built or remodeled to include design features that are both affordable and scientifically proven to enhance resilience.